The majority of today’s workforce was raised on digital technology.

 One of the best examples of employee confidence coming to life is a story from Walmart, who uses VR training for over a million associates nationwide.
 One particular store was collecting feedback from customers wondering if the store had hired more people because so many associates were present and ready to help.

 In fact, the store hadn’t hired more people, but the current associates had trained with Immersive Learning.
 It turned out that the team was simply more confident in approaching and helping customers thanks to their training.

 Top HR use cases for Immersive Learning

 For HR organizations across major industries, immersive technology is making an impact.
-Here are some of the top ways that HR leaders are using Immersive Learning to train the workforce.
+Here are some of the top ways that HR leaders are using the Immersive Learning methodology through VR-based HR training to train the workforce.

 Handling difficult conversations

 Soft skills are more important at work than ever.
 Managers have to learn how to have tough conversations with their team, and those team members should also learn how to provide feedback to their managers.
 And that’s just internal; conversations with customers can often be difficult to navigate, as well.
 Immersive Learning offers a safe environment for learners to make mistakes and practice soft skills just like they would any other workplace skill.

 At Lucile Packard Children’s Hospital at Stanford, for instance, 20 staff members used VR during a pilot program to practice having difficult conversations.
 Afterward, 95% of them said the simulation generated emotional stress similar to what they’d expect in a real patient encounter, and 98% said they’d be willing to try the program again.
 Read more in the article from Stanford Medicine.